 What is a Dual Diagnosis Rehab?

-As the name implies, dual diagnosis rehabilitation is a form of addiction treatment geared toward those who suffer from an additional illness aside from their substance use disorder.
+As the name implies, dual diagnosis rehab is a form of addiction treatment geared toward those who suffer from an additional illness aside from their substance use disorder.
 These are known as co-occurring disorders.
 Since various mental and emotional disorders such as manic depression or bipolar disorder often exacerbate the sufferer’s addiction (and vice versa), each condition must be treated in order to secure a full recovery.
+Alcohol and drug rehab without a component of mental health treatment would essentially be incomplete.

 Who Needs a Dual Diagnosis Rehab?